-Are you affected by Hurricane Michael?
-The following are legal issues to consider in the first few months after a disaster:
+Have you been affected by a disaster?
+Are you facing legal issues after Hurricane Irma or Hurricane Michael?
+The following are legal issues to consider after a disaster:

 - Securing FEMA and other benefits, which you have the right to appeal if you disagree with the decision.

 - Making life, medical and property insurance claims.
 You should consent with an attorney if your claim is denied or too low.